moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ```

 This writes a binary [Buf image](../reference/images.md) to stdout.
 While images are wire compatible with
-FileDescriptorSets, you can strip the extra metadata with the `--as-file-descriptor-set` flag.
+`FileDescriptorSet`s, you can strip the extra metadata with the `--as-file-descriptor-set` flag.
 If you want to write
 to a file, specify the file path for `-o` instead of `-`.

 ### `prototool files`